HF 8106

 Who to Call

-Call your child’s primary care doctor for urgent medical questions.
-Ask your doctor to help you contact an outpatient Speech Language Pathologist.
+Call your child’s primary care doctor for urgent health questions.
+Ask your doctor to help you contact an outpatient speech language pathologist.